Fisting

 Lube is reapplied often

-Fisting is not about endurance or depth.
-It is about listening to the body in real time.
+Fisting is not about depth.
+It’s about listening to the body in real time.

-Because fisting involves deep penetration, there is a higher risk of small tears or irritation if rushed.
+Because fisting involves deep penetration, there is a higher risk of tears or irritation if rushed.

 To reduce risk: